 Did you know your lawn can actually become dependent and needy if it has too much water?
-Instead of watering every day for 15 minutes, choose one day a week to water the lawn for an entire hour.
+Instead of watering every day for 15 minutes, choose one day a week to water your lawn for an entire hour.
 Deep watering makes your lawn healthier and more drought-tolerant.

-Don’t Forget to De-Thatch
+Don’t Forget the Dethatcher

 Thatch is a layer of slowly decomposing grass stems, roots, clippings and debris that accumulate at the soil surface over time.
 It can build up in your lawn and virtually choke it to death.
 If you’re wondering why your lawn isn’t healthy and lush, thatch buildup could be the answer.

 Excessive thatch buildup is commonly found in lawns that have been over-fertilized or over-watered and have never been aerated.
-Thatch buildup of 3/4-in. or more will restrict water and nutrient penetration into the soil (think thatched roof) and can harbor disease-causing organisms that can increase the need for pesticides.
+Thatch buildup of 3/4-inch or more will restrict water and nutrient penetration into the soil (think thatched roof) and can harbor disease-causing organisms that can increase the need for pesticides.

 Don’t Give Up on Shady Areas